trailofbits/polytracker/README.md

 * [gllvm](https://github.com/SRI-CSL/gllvm) (`go get github.com/SRI-CSL/gllvm/cmd/...`) is used to create whole program bitcode archives and to extract bitcode from targets.

+## Building with LLVM Xray Instrumentation
+It's possible to build both Polytracker and target programs with [LLVM's Xray](https://llvm.org/docs/XRay.html) instrumentation.
+Pass the `XRAY_ON` option to Polytracker, and build targets with `--xray-instrument-target` or `--xray-lower-bitcode` to `polybuild` to build targets with xray instrumentation.

+An example on how to use Xray lives [here.](https://chromium.googlesource.com/external/github.com/llvm-mirror/llvm/+/refs/heads/master/docs/XRayExample.rst)

 ## Current Status and Known Issues

 PolyTracker currently only runs on Linux, because that is the only system supported by the DataFlow Santizer.
 This